-- The U-M’s campus Linux-based high performance computing cluster, called Flux, supports multi-core and long running computations.
+- The U-M’s campus Linux-based high performance computing cluster, called Great Lakes, supports multi-core and long running computations.

 Advanced Research Computing – Technology Services provides access to and support for advanced computing infrastructure and services for researchers across U-M. Researchers in the College of Engineering also make use of computing resources in national and other institutional labs.
 College of Engineering departments may also provide support for high performance computing.